Elyod3/Matt-s-Profile/README.md

 From there I found a passion for the legal system and completed a diploma in Justice while also working at the tax office and hoping to become a police officer.
 As life progressed I realised back to my original passion I wanted to work in IT.

+What lead me to RMIT initially was looking at lots of University's with a focus of IT and flexability with distance.
+Upon looking at reviews, RMIT looked most suitable to what my needs were and focus for what I'm studying.

 One intersting thing about me is when I was younger I was a junior champion in tennis.